mckelvey/instagram-node-lib/README.md

 The following location methods are available.
 Required parameters are shown below, see the [Instagram API docs](http://instagram.com/developer/endpoints/locations/) for the optional parameters.

+#### Info

+Get the metadata for a single location by location id.

     Instagram.API.locations.info({ location_id: 1 });
       ->  { latitude: 37.78265474565738,
             id: '1',
             longitude: -122.387866973877,
             name: 'Dogpatch Labs' }

+#### Recent

+Get an array of media that have been located with the matching location (by id) recently.

     Instagram.API.locations.recent({ location_id: 1 });
       ->  [ { media object },
             { media object },
             { media object }, ... ]

+#### Search

+With a latitude and longitude (and an optional distance), find nearby locations by geography.

     Instagram.API.locations.search({ lat: 48.858844300000001, lng: 2.2943506 });
       ->  [ { latitude: 48.8588443,